 [Files] $SRC_DIR$\model $SRC_DIR$\view $SRC_DIR$\controller $SRC_DIR$\test [Third] [PDB] [MAP]

 The environment variables in the fileLocations file (or any other file where environment variables are used) are substituted for the environment variable definitions when that file is loaded.
-In the example above, if the SRC_DIR environment variable had the value “e:\abcMusicTutor” the file contents lines would evaluate to:
+In the example above, if the SRC_DIR environment variable had the value “e:\abcMusicTutor”, the file contents lines would evaluate to:

 [Files] e:\abcMusicTutor\model e:\abcMusicTutor\view e:\abcMusicTutor\controller e:\abcMusicTutor\test [Third] [PDB] [MAP]

-As you can see the use of environment variables allows you to setup a general framework for controlling Coverage Validator from the command line, but then customise that usage by setting the environment variables appropriately.
+As you can see, the use of environment variables allows you to set up a general framework for controlling Coverage Validator from the command line, but then customise that usage by setting the environment variables appropriately.

 What happens when things go wrong?

-When using environment variables there are a few things that can go wrong:
+When using environment variables, there are a few things that can go wrong: